Wagademy/xdc-vibes/README.md

 You can add [Metamask](https://metamask.io/) to your browser and create a wallet to interact with the XDC network.
 If you prefer, you can also use other EVM compatible wallets.

-> Warning: Do not use wallets with real money on it, even if connected to test netrowks.
+> Warning: Do not use wallets with real money on it, even if connected to test networks.
 Always create a new wallet for development.

 ### 7. Get Testnet Tokens